 Cars are manufactured with several parts and components.
-They all get filthy and squalid while filling their unique purpose.
+They all get filthy and squalid while fulfilling their unique purpose.
 You essentially can’t use the same cleaning solution for all components of your vehicle.
-Every individual component should be cleansed uniquely, especially with a cleaning solution made for it.
+Each component should be cleaned separately, using a solution specifically formulated for it.
 For instance, you’ll prefer to clean your brake systems with a solvent specifically made for it.
-Every cleaner is made explicitly for the component of the car that they are intended to clean.
+Every cleaner is made specifically for the component of the car it is intended to clean.

 Brake Cleaner

 As the name indicates, brake cleaners are specifically manufactured for your car’s brake system.
-Brake cleaners are used to remove any materials, Brake shoes and pads Dust, dirt, and debris, whether it is grease, oil, or brake fluid.
-Brake cleaners are known to dry fast on any surface.
-Aside from brake systems, brake cleaners can be used on other components of your car – this said, you can clean your brake pads, brake drums, shoe brakes, and other components of your car using this same cleaner.
-This fluid is designated in such a way that you can use it in form of a spray, making it much safe to use.
+Brake cleaners are used to remove brake shoes and pads, dust, dirt, and debris, including grease, oil, and brake fluid.
+Brake cleaners dry quickly on any surface.
+Aside from brake systems, brake cleaners can be used on other components of your car.
+That said, you can clean your brake pads, brake drums, shoe brakes, and other car components with this same cleaner.
+This fluid is formulated so you can use it as a spray, making it much safer.

-Generally, there are two types of brake cleaners in the market, which are known as chlorinated and non-chlorinated brake cleaners.
+Generally, there are two types of brake cleaners on the market: chlorinated and non-chlorinated.
 Both are recommended for cleaning your brakes and other components of your engine systems.
-But the chlorinated type is kind of harmful and aggressive to the human body due to its chemical congestion.
+But the chlorinated type is somewhat harmful and aggressive to the human body due to its chemical composition.
 It is manufactured with tetrachloroethylene, which is harmful to our skin.
-On the other hand, a non-chlorinated brake cleaner is less active compared to a chlorinated brake cleaner.
+On the other hand, a non-chlorinated brake cleaner is less active than a chlorinated one.
 Yet, it is recommended that you not put on gloves.

-While using your brake cleaner, you should avoid applying it on a powder-coated surface.
+While using your brake cleaner, you should avoid applying it to a powder-coated surface.
 This is to prevent the powder from getting sticky and ruining the perfect finish of your vehicle.

 Carb Cleaner

 Carb cleaners are mainly used in cleaning carburetors.
 A carburetor is a component of your engine system that is responsible for mixing fuel and air in your combustion chamber.
-The carburetor does not only mix your air and fuel, but the mixture has to be in a balanced ratio so that the combustion process will be effectively undertaken.
-The precise location of the carburetor will varies from car to car; however, it should be somewhere close to the intake manifold.
+The carburetor not only mixes your air and fuel, but the mixture must be in a balanced ratio so that combustion can be effectively undertaken.
+The precise location of the carburetor varies from car to car; however, it should be close to the intake manifold.
 There should be fuel lines attached to it, so that is a nice way to locate it.

-These days, carburetors are gradually being replaced for fuel injection systems in most types of cars.
+These days, carburetors are gradually being replaced with fuel injection systems in most types of cars.
 However, some cars, like lawnmowers, actually use them.
-These new injection systems ordinarily give a more precise fuel and air mixture, just as a more fast response to user input.
+These new injection systems ordinarily provide a more precise fuel-to-air mixture and a faster response to user input.

-If you still have a vehicle that uses a carburetor, it’s a smart thought to keep it very much looked after — and you should figure out how to do that without anyone else’s help since mechanics know how to work on carburetors are gradually aging away.
-On this note, you may be asking what can I use instead of carb cleaner when you can’t find one.
-Using throttle body cleaner on your carb is not a bad idea – but you should thread with caution and know when to clean your carb.
+If you still have a vehicle that uses a carburetor, it’s a smart idea to keep it well-maintained — and you should figure out how to do that without anyone else’s help, since mechanics who know how to work on carburetors are gradually aging away.
+On this note, you may be asking what I can use instead of carb cleaner when you can’t find one.
+Using throttle body cleaner on your carb is not a bad idea – but you should tread with caution and know when to clean your carb.

 When this component gets clogged with dirt and debris, it will require cleaning.
-At that point, you will need a carb cleaner to remove the dirt, debris, and hardened carbons in it.
-You have to practice cautiousness while working near painted parts of your car, as this will pill off the paint on your car because of the chemicals used in manufacturing this cleaner.
+At that point, you will need a carb cleaner to remove dirt, debris, and hardened carbon.
+You have to practice caution when working near painted parts of your car, as the chemicals used in manufacturing this cleaner can peel the paint.

-Carb cleaners are made with aggressive chemical congestion that enables you to easily remove build-ups, carbons, and debris in your carburetor.
-When your car’s performance reduces, and you notice carbons or some build-ups in your carburetor, it’s time to clean your carburetor with the carb cleaner.
+Carb cleaners are made with aggressive chemical congestion that enables you to easily remove build-ups, carbon, and debris in your carburetor.
+When your car’s performance reduces, and you notice carbon or some build-up in your carburetor, it’s time to clean your carburetor with carb cleaner.

 Brake Cleaner vs. Carb Cleaner: What’s the Difference?